 Data on the impact that COVID-19 is having on the delivery of Systematic Anti-Cancer Therapy (SACT) is now available from a Public Health Scotland (PHS) dashboard.

 SACT is a collective term for drugs targeting the whole body and include chemotherapy as well as other drugs such as immunotherapy and targeted agents.

 The SACT activity dashboard, part of the Wider Impacts Dashboard, provides an overview of the changes in the delivery of SACT in Scotland during the COVID-19 pandemic.
 It draws on data collected by the Scottish Cancer Registry and Intelligence Service (SCRIS), a major health intelligence initiative co-produced with the Innovative Healthcare Delivery Programme at University of Edinburgh.

-It also presents numbers of patients who were treated with SACT and compares them to equivalent numbers prior to the 1st COVID-19 lockdown in March 2020.
+It also presents numbers of patients who were treated with SACT and compares them to equivalent numbers prior to the first COVID-19 lockdown in March 2020.